dougbhigh/HawaiiVacation/README.md

 # SQLAlchemy-Challenge
-Plan vacation in Hawaii based on analysis of precipitation and temperature data from various weather stations from the past year.
+Plan vacation in Hawaii based on analysis of precipitation and temperature data from various weather stations from within the past year.
 ## Part 1  Analysis
 - Use SQLAlchemy to connect to SQLite DB.
 - Extract weather station, temperature, and precipitation data into dataframe.